dionnek83/simply-beauty/README.md

 # Simply Beauty Ecommerce website

 This project was created with PHP, SQL and React and I designed the website using Figma.
+This is the frontend code and this project was deployed on Netlify and the API was deployed on 000Webhost and the code for that is located in the beautyPHP repository.

 ![image](https://github.com/dionnek83/simply-beauty/assets/42995303/d14f3ac7-ab61-41dc-a8f9-24a0be750cb0)